Claiming help with your rent (private renters)

 - You get a severe disability premium as part of another benefit

 If you’re pension age, you can claim Housing Benefit.

-Local Housing Allowance (LHA) is used to work out how much Housing Benefit you can get if you rent from a private landlord.
+Local Housing Allowance (LHA) rates are used to work out how much Housing Benefit you can get if you rent from a private landlord.

 It's a flat rate allowance, based on the area where you live and the number of people who live with you.
 It isn't based on the rent that your landlord charges for your property.